shashankrajput-iitk/shashankrajput-iitk.github.io/_pages/about.md

 ---
 permalink: /
-title: "Shashank Rajput
+title: "Shashank Rajput"
-  - /about/
-  - /about.html
+author_profile: true
 ---
 I am a FARE Fellow (Postdoctoral Researcher) at the Indian Institute of Technology Kanpur working in the area of traffic flow theory, disordered traffic systems, and physics-informed deep learning.

 My research focuses on: